Compact LED-Based Displacement Sensing for Robot Fingers: Related Work

+In Table 1, we organize other low-cost sensors developed specifically to address the needs of contact wrench detection in robot fingers.
+For example, Guggenheim et al. embedded barometers in a rubber flexure and placed them between two rigid plates \cite{Guggenheim2017}.
+These plates are relatively large with the length and width being 75mm.
+The size is constrained by the number of barometer modules needed to get 6-axis forces and torques.
 Camera-based sensors are more compact as they only need a single camera module, but require a completely translucent or hollow flexure.
 Some low-cost F/T sensors use small cameras to track the displacement of a marker fixed on some flexure.
 Ouyang et al. suspended a fiducial marker above a small camera module, using a compression spring as the flexure \cite{Ouyang2020}.
 However, this design requires a relatively tall structure at 51mm.
 The Visiflex, a camera-based F/T sensor developed by Fernandez et al., is much more compact \cite{Fernandez2021Visiflex}.
 However, it only tracks forces and torques applied directly on the surface of the sensor.
 Therefore, contact anywhere else on the manipulator will not be sensed.
 In contrast, Kim et al. developed a very compact and capable F/T sensor using cylindrical capacitors \cite{Kim2020SixAxis}.
 The overall package of the sensor is very small, especially compared to the other low-cost sensors listed in Table \ref{tab:1}.
 While force range is high, torque range is limiting, as is the absolute accuracy reported.

 Overall, we note that different sensors in Table \ref{tab:1} shine in different respects.
-In this context, the method introduced in this paper allows for compact size (27mm diameter and 20mm height), high bandwidth (2.5KHz) and high absolute accuracy, at a low manufacturing cost (\$100 in small quantities).
-We have not yet investigated maximum forces and overload protection, as these are highly depended on the geometry of the sensor and can thus be further optimized.
+In this context, the method introduced in this paper allows for compact size (27mm diameter and 20mm height), high bandwidth (2.5KHz) and good absolute accuracy, a low manufacturing cost (\$100 in small quantities), overload forces up to 110N, and overload torques up to 1.62 N*m.
 Overall, we believe each of these technologies holds promise for advancing manipulation, and different sensors will suit different use cases and application scenarios.